AnnieP211/AnnieP211.github.io/essays/AiReflection.md

 ## III.
 Impact on Learning and Understanding

-AI significantly influenced my learning experience in ICS 314.
+By the middle of the semester, AI stopped feeling like some futuristic technology and started feeling more like the classmate sitting next to me during every assignment, sometimes helpful, sometimes confidently wrong, and occasionally responsible for making my problems dramatically worse.
 In many ways, it accelerated my ability to learn unfamiliar technologies because I could ask questions conversationally instead of relying entirely on documentation.
 AI made difficult concepts feel more approachable and reduced the frustration of being completely stuck.

 However, AI also challenged my understanding because it forced me to develop critical thinking skills.
 I learned very quickly that code compiling successfully does not automatically mean the solution is correct.
 Sometimes, AI-generated code technically worked while still being poorly designed or incompatible with the project requirements.